rtCamp/rtbiz-helpdesk/docs/admin/mailbox/advanced_settings.md

 ###### ii.
 When first followup is added to a ticket by any staff member

-If this option is selected then the ticket will automatically be assigned to any staff member who answer the ticket.
+If this option is selected then the ticket will automatically be assigned to any staff member who answers the ticket.

 ##Coming soon!!##